yoda66/MAAS/docs/docker-runner03.md

 ## Congratulations!

 You now have a running docker stack with four independant containers to service a CI/CD pipeline from your Gitlab repo.
-Be aware that your docker stack is a simply Ubuntu distribution with no specific tools installed and no specific CI/CD pipeline steps configured to execute either.
+Your docker stack is a simply Ubuntu distribution with no specific tools installed and no CI/CD pipeline steps configured to execute either.
 The next document will further enhance the container with the installation of a malware generation tool and the configuration of the pipeline itself.